A short summary of our 2014 climb

-One of the three heads of the "Clans" that are "Landowners" of this mountain, drew a small map by hand (it will be reproduced) where this name (Mount Boising) appeared.
+One of the three heads of the "Clans" that are "Landowners" of this mountain, drew small map by hand where this name (Mount Boising) appeared.
 The other two "landowner" clans are in full agreement.
 It became clear from my visit over 2 weeks that this name is "widely" used and accepted to mean this peak among about a local population of perhaps 2000 people.
 In this context, It is interesting to note that the peak itself is actually visible from the village of Gwarawon, the by far largest village in the Nankina tribe area.
 Thus, the need for a name is pretty obvious.
 The name is supposed to mean "stop the fight".
 The legend tells that the (lower) mountains on either side started "a fight".
 There were earthquakes and landslides, finally Boising decided to stop it all - and everything became again quiet.

 The peak location:

 The summit area consists of a pretty sharp (short) ridge with considerable drops.
 We built cairns at each end.
 There is a small hump along this ridge that may be about the same height (as the high end).
 The other end is clearly lower.
 The main cairn was built on what appears to be the natural high point of this short ridge.
 This location is: